 Trump pardons Flynn despite guilty plea in Russia probe

-WASHINGTON — President Donald Trump pardoned his former national security adviser Michael Flynn, ending a yearslong prosecution in the Russia investigation that saw Flynn twice plead guilty to lying to the FBI and then reverse himself before the Department of Justice stepped in to dismiss his case.
+WASHINGTON — President Donald Trump pardoned his former national security adviser Michael Flynn on Wednesday, ending a yearslong prosecution in the Russia investigation that saw Flynn twice plead guilty to lying to the FBI and then reverse himself before the Justice Department stepped in to dismiss his case.

 “It is my Great Honor to announce that General Michael T. Flynn has been granted a Full Pardon," Trump tweeted.
 “Congratulations to @GenFlynn and his wonderful family, I know you will now have a truly fantastic Thanksgiving!”